 The focus of the Faculty Mentorship Program is two-fold.
 First, we aim to foster faculty-to-faculty mentoring relationships that inspire, engage, and build a stronger DSC faculty community.
 Through these relationships, we aim to help faculty set and achieve individual goals and to align their goals with Daytona State College's institutional learning outcomes: critical/creative thinking, communication skills, cultural literacy, and information and technical literacy.

-The application deadline for the 2016-2017 cohort has passed.
+The application deadline for the 2018-2019 cohort is September 27th, 2018.

 Here is what recent participants have to say about the Faculty Mentorship Program:

 "Between our one-on-one meetings and the larger WAC/WID meetings, I’ve had the pleasure of meeting and collaborating with others outside of my department.
 This is good for me as a 'newbie,' but it’s also good for all of us pedagogically.
 When I’m discussing assignments, courses, etc. with people in my department, we’re all coming from a similar place of understanding.
 Discussing these ideas with instructors from other disciplines allows me a broader view and more diverse perspectives.
 I have truly enjoyed the collaboration on many levels!" -Aryn Davis, Assistant Professor, Education

 "I consider the entire course to be a success!
 I was encouraged to seek change, experiment,

 and approached each day in the classroom confident that I was prepared to challenge

 the students to improve their HVAC skills using creative writing and thinking." -William “Robbie” Phillips, instructor, HVAC

 "WAC/WID is a program that has opened my mind to additional teaching and learning methods." -Casey Knecht, Assistant Chair, Automotive Service Technology